telerik/blazor-docs/knowledge-base/drawer-add-expand-collapse-handle.md

 ---
-title: Add Expand/Collapse Handle to toggle the Drawer
+title: Add Expand/Collapse Handle to Toggle the Drawer
 description: How to add Expand/Collapse Handle to toggle the Drawer?
 type: how-to
 page_title: Add Expand/Collapse Handle to toggle the Drawer